 My yoga practice then becomes difficult.

-As an aging gay men, I am invited and expected to move into “daddy” zone.
+As an aging gay man, I am invited and expected to move into the “daddy” zone.

 This means I’m old but should have the body and sex drive of someone 30 years my junior.

 Between the internet and your feelings, it is damn near impossible to feel anything but less than.